gilbertchen/duplicacy/GUIDE.md

 | Backblaze Application Key | DUPLICACY_B2_KEY | DUPLICACY_<STORAGENAME>_B2_KEY | b2_key |
 | Azure Access Key | DUPLICACY_AZURE_KEY | DUPLICACY_<STORAGENAME>_AZURE_KEY | azure_key |

-Note that the passwords stored in the environment variable and the preference need to be in plaintext and thus are insecure and should be avoided whenver possible.
+Note that the passwords stored in the environment variable and the preference need to be in plaintext and thus are insecure and should be avoided whenever possible.

 ## Scripts